roniemartinez/dude/docs/advanced/11_lxml.md

 # lxml Scraper

-Option to use [lxml](https://lxml.de/) as parser instead of Playwright has been added in [Release 0.6.0](https://github.com/roniemartinez/dude/releases/tag/0.6.0). lxml is an optional dependency and can only be installed via `pip` using the command below.
+Option to use [lxml](https://lxml.de/) as parser backend instead of Playwright has been added in [Release 0.6.0](https://github.com/roniemartinez/dude/releases/tag/0.6.0). lxml is an optional dependency and can only be installed via `pip` using the command below.

 === "Terminal"